 - Felt overwhelmed not knowing how to deal with an alcoholic spouse?

-How to Deal With an Alcoholic Using Professional Rehab
+How to Deal With an Alcoholic Spouse by Encouraging Professional Rehabilitation

-If living with an alcoholic is taking a toll on your life, it may be time to seek professional, unbiased help.
-At 1st Step Behavioral in Pompano Beach, Florida, we have a team of esteemed medical physicians, psychologists and other healthcare professionals who are expertly trained and eager to help your loved one conquer their disease.
+If living and dealing with an alcoholic spouse or partner is taking a toll on your life, it may be time to seek professional, unbiased help.
+At 1st Step Behavioral Health in Pompano Beach, Florida, we have a team of esteemed medical physicians, psychologists and other healthcare professionals who are expertly trained and eager to help your loved one conquer their disease.

 Elements of our comprehensive alcohol rehab program include:

-- Basic, no-frill approach to treatment that addresses the patient as a whole instead of focusing on one area
+- A basic, no-frill approach to treatment that addresses the patient as a whole instead of focusing on one area

-- Individualized treatment plan based on patient’s personal history with alcoholism
+- Individualized treatment plan based on a patient’s personal history with alcoholism

 - Dual diagnosis care for those dealing with a co-occurring mental disorder